Barbecue Smoked Pulled Pork recipe - Carolina Style

 Step 7:

-In a medium glass bowl mix together the final pulled pork barbecue slather sauce using the ingredients described above.
+In a medium glass bowl mix together the final barbecue slather sauce using the ingredients described above.

 Pour this barbecue sauce over the shredded meat.